alexk99/the_router/conf_options2.md

 An integer read-only sysctl variable which contains the number of currently delayed PADO packets that are waiting to be sent to the wire.

+### ppp_username_trim_trailing_spaces

+An boolean sysctl variable that instructs the router to trim trailing spaces from pppoe usernames that come from CoA protocol and CHAP/PAP auth protocols.

+### ppp_username_to_lower_case

+An boolean sysctl variable that instructs the router to lower pppoe usernames that come from CoA protocol and CHAP/PAP auth protocols.

 ## PPPoE IPv6

 ### sh pppoe ipv6 subsc